 I love Greek salad.
-Bursting with beautiful colours, loaded with the goodness of fresh vegetables and tantalizing the taste buds with the lemony dressing!
-Red from the cherry tomatoes, white from the feta cheese, yellow from the bell peppers, black from the kalamata olives, green from the lettuce and cucumber make a colourful display that appeals to the eye.
+Bursting with beautiful colours, loaded with the goodness of fresh vegetables and tantalising the taste buds with the lemony dressing!
+Red from the cherry tomatoes, white from the feta cheese, yellow from the bell peppers, black from the kalamata olives, and green from the lettuce and cucumber make a colourful display that appeals to the eye.
 Called horiatiki in Greece and popularly known as Greek salad elsewhere, the flavour and texture of the salad do a good job of appealing to the senses.

-Many a time, when I’m tired or in the mood for a T.V dinner, Greek salad and some crusty whole meal bread take care of my hunger pangs.
+Many a time, when I'm tired or in the mood for a T.V dinner, Greek salad and some crusty whole meal bread take care of my hunger pangs.
 It also quite often makes an appearance as a wonderful side or salad when I have planned an elaborate menu.
-If you carefully construct the salad, arranging it by layers and colours according to your choice, it can form an attractive centerpiece for a buffet lunch or dinner.
+If you carefully construct the salad, arranging it by layers and colours according to your choice, it can form an attractive centrepiece for a buffet lunch or dinner.

 Greek Salad Recipe

-You can adjust the limejuice in the dressing according to taste.
-Substitute any black olives, if you can’t find kalamata olives.
-I also substitute the Indian cheese panir which is quite similar to the salty feta, when I can’t find good quality feta cheese.
+You can adjust the lime juice in the dressing according to taste.
+Substitute any black olives, if you can't find kalamata olives.
+I also substitute the Indian cheese panir which is quite similar to the salty feta, when I can't find good quality feta cheese.

 For the salad